developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 Kratos server is able to read the config file from the specified file, or from [the environment variables].
-Which is why we are capitalizing all the environments in the following ExternalSecret resource.
+Which is why we are capitalizing all the environments in the following ExternalSecret resource; remember all those values in our `kratos/kratos-server-config.yml` where we passed `PLACEHOLDER` as value!?

 ```yaml title="kratos/externalsecret.yml" hl_lines="4"
 -8<- "docs/codes/2024/0012/kratos/externalsecret.yml"
 ```

-The following patches applied to the HelmRelease are just because of the lack of flexibility in the Ory Kratos' Helm chart.
+The following [Kustomization](/category/kustomization/) patches applied to the HelmRelease are just because of the lack of flexibility in the Ory Kratos' Helm chart.
 We have to manually pass some of the otherwise missing values.

 ```yaml title="kratos/release.yml" hl_lines="25 66 78"
 -8<- "docs/codes/2024/0012/kratos/release.yml"